 Apply to your abdomen (or wherever your scar tissue/pain/cramping is) using your fingers or a natural hair paintbrush.

-Do not use synthetic anything with DMSO (dimethyl sulfoxide – a natural substance derived from tree bark) as it will pick up and transport everything it contacts into your skin/bloodstream.
-Make sure hands and abdomen have been washed with plain soap and water and do not have any creams or fragrance on them.
+Do not use anything synthetic with DMSO (dimethyl sulfoxide – a natural substance derived from tree bark) as it will pick up and transport everything it contacts into your skin/bloodstream.
+Make sure hands and abdomen have been washed with plain soap and water.
+And do not have any creams or fragrance on them.

 Allow to dry.
 Then apply a hot castor oil pack to your abdomen or problem area.